joakimsk/docs/docs/restapi2.rst

 .. http:get:: /trackers

-   Returns a list of tracker objects owned by user.
+   Returns a list of tracker objects owned by user or by the user given as request parameter 'user'.

    :form user: (optional) Userid of user to get trackers for.
 If not given, use the identity of user that performs the request.
    :status 200: Ok
+   :status 401: Authentication failed
+   :status 400: No authorization info found
    :status 500: If something went wrong with the database SQL query

    :>json string id: The callsign of the tracker